-If we assume that the pair-creation effect can be suppressed than the Hawking radiation, the causal structure of a dynamical charged black hole can be obtained by pasting from the mass inflation scenario \cite{Poisson:1990eh} to the extreme black hole solution.
-In the mass inflation scenario, the outer apparent horizon grows along the space-like direction, and there is a space-like singularity due to the mass inflation \cite{Bonanno:1994ma}.
-If there is no Hawking radiation, there will be the inner horizon at infinite advanced time $v \rightarrow \infty$ \cite{Ori}\cite{HodPiran}.
-The mass function behaves $m(u,v) \sim \exp{\kappa_{i} (u+v)}$, where $\kappa_{i}$ is the surface gravity of the inner horizon, and $u$ and $v$ are the retarded and advanced time parameters for the double null coordinate \cite{Poisson:1990eh}; thus, the inner horizon becomes curvature singularity.
-However, if we paste this scenario to the extreme black hole, the inner horizon must approach to the outer horizon.
-Then, the most natural guess is that, the inner horizon bends space-like direction, and approaches to the outer horizon; and, this expectation is confirmed by our numerical calculation \cite{SorkinPiran}\cite{HHSY}.
-Notice that, since one can access any location of the integrated domain by finite $u$ and $v$.
-This implies that there is no curvature singularity in the general relativistic sense.
-Of course, since the mass function exponentially blows up, some curvature functions may blows up greater than the Planck scale.
-But, this is resolved by re-scaling the unit length (i.e., Planck length); this can be implemented by tuning the number of massless degrees of freedom \cite{HHSY}.
-Finally, if we assume a large number of massless degrees of freedom, we can get the semi-classically convincible causal structure of a dynamical charged black hole (Figure \ref{fig1}).
+If we assume suppression of pair-creation, the causal structure of a dynamical charged black hole can be obtained by pasting from the mass inflation scenario \cite{Poisson:1990eh} to the extreme black hole solution.
+In the mass inflation scenario, the outer apparent horizon grows along the space-like direction, and a space-like singularity exists due to mass inflation \cite{Bonanno:1994ma}.
+If no Hawking radiation exists, the inner horizon sits at an infinite advanced time $v \rightarrow \infty$ \cite{Ori,HodPiran}.
+The mass function behaves as $m(u,v) \sim \exp{\kappa_{i} (u+v)}$, where $\kappa_{i}$ is the surface gravity of the inner horizon, and $u$ and $v$ are the retarded and the advanced time parameters for the double null coordinate \cite{Poisson:1990eh}.
+Thus, the inner horizon becomes a curvature singularity.
+However, if we paste this scenario to the extreme black hole, the inner horizon must approach the outer horizon.
+Then, the most natural guess is that the inner horizon bends in a space-like direction and approaches the outer horizon; this expectation has been confirmed by the authors through numerical calculations \cite{SorkinPiran,HHSY}.
+Notice that one can access any location in the integrated domain by using finite $u$ and $v$.
+This implies that no curvature singularity exists in the general relativistic sense.
+Of course, because the mass function diverges exponentially, some curvature functions diverge on a scale than the Planck scale.
+This is resolved by re-scaling the unit length (i.e., Planck length), and this re-scaling can be implemented by tuning the number of massless degrees of freedom \cite{HHSY}.
+Finally, if we assume a large number of massless degrees of freedom, we can get the semiclassically convincing causal structure of a dynamical charged black hole (Fig.~\ref{fig1}).